WINA: Programming

 WINA's normal broadcast days consist of a block of news in morning drive and local and satellite-delivered talk for the remainder of the day.
-The station is affiliated with CBS Radio News, broadcasting hourly bulletins and the CBS World News Roundup at 7 p.m.
+The station is affiliated with CBS News Radio, broadcasting hourly bulletins and the CBS World News Roundup at 7 p.m.
 Syndicated hosts heard on weekdays are Mike Gallagher, Laura Ingraham, Mark Levin, and John Batchelor.

 WINA is the flagship station of the Virginia Sports Radio Network, originating the network's live coverage of all men's basketball and football games, as well as weekly coaches' shows.
 The coaches' shows are scheduled in a 54-minute timeslot, from 7:06 p.m. to 8 p.m., to accommodate the World News Roundup.
 WINA also carries selected baseball, women's basketball, and men's and women's lacrosse games.
-The station produces live coverage of the Charlottesville Ten Miler footrace in late March, with commentary duties handled by current Voice of the Cavaliers John Freeman.

 Translator

 WINA is relayed by one FM translator.
 The translator launched on November 29, 2015.